pkdevboxy/features/jvm/toolchains/README.md

 This feature will be deliverable when:

-  - [ ] toolchains can be declared
+  - [ ] JDKs or JREs can be declared (independently of the vendor)
-  - [ ] toolchains are appropriately selected for compilation
+  - [ ] JDKs are appropriately selected for compilation
-  - [ ] toolchains are appropriately selected for execution
+  - [ ] JREs are appropriately selected for execution

 and complete when all of the above stories are implemented.